arboleya/ghfm/README.md

 which lets you preview your `markdown` exactly the way it'll behavior when pushed to Github.

-But it's kinda painful to edit files:
- - inside a `textarea`
+But it's kinda painful to edit files inside a `textarea` and keep switching between `code` and `preview` mode, without mentioning the slowness.
- - pressing `preview` to see it live
- - detecting errors
- - pressing `code` to edit it again
- - making changes
- - pressing `preview` to see it live
- - detecting errors
- - pressing `code` to edit it again
- - [...]

 # License